AlainPaillou/JETSONSKY/README.md

 I have uploaded a new version of JetsonSky : V52_01RC.
 The previous version V51_05RC is removed.

-I decided to use less threads (Python is not really approriate for threads) to get more stable ans simplier capture routine.
+I decided to use less threads (Python is not really approriate for threads) to get more stable and simple capture routine.
 This will improve JetsonSky.

 **** 2024-12-28 UPDATE :